GeorgeGramatikov/SQL_Project1/README.md

 # SQL Projects

-These three tasks from Project1 showcase my fundamentals with SQL.
+Project1 will showcase three tasks demonstrating my fundamentals with SQL.

 -> I will be analyzing data engineer market trends using advanced query techniques.